-- Serve it on top of fish tacos.
+- Serve it on top of fish tacos or in this Low Carb Fish Taco Bowl.
 Nothing goes better on top of Blackened Mahi Mahi Tacos than a drizzle of this incredibly creamy chipotle sauce!

 - Pair it with shrimp.
 Grilled shrimp and chipotle sauce are a perfect match.
 Try the sauce drizzled on top of this Shrimp Taco Bowl!

 - Serve it with this Mexican Quinoa Salad for a healthy, filling vegan meal!